 Diamonds in the Ruff is a reward-based, force-free training school.
 There will be rules and boundaries.
 Rather than focusing on stamping out bad habits, we will focus on shaping strong and reliable good habits that will replace unwanted behavior, rather than focusing on correcting and punishing.

-Whenever you think about changing your dog's behavior, rather than focusing on what you don't want: (I want him to stop jumping on me), focus on what you want instead: (I want him to sit and make eye contact whenever he wants something.
-I want him to learn how to control his excitement to earn access to what he wants.)
+Whenever you think about changing your dog's behavior, rather than focusing on what you don't want: (I want him to stop jumping on me) focus on what you want instead: (I want him to sit and make eye contact whenever he wants something.
+I want him to learn how to control his excitement in order to earn access to what he wants.)

 Changing how you phrase your words will be a challenge at first.
 But when you do, you will find yourself teaching from a place of help and direction, rather than punishment and correction.

 What is "no force"?
 No pushing, shoving, kneeing, pinching, or yanking on leashes.
 No electric shock or painful collars.
 No intimidation, threats, harsh commands, hitting, hanging or alpha rolling.
 No dominating and making them submit.
 No setting the dog up so you can have the opportunity to make corrections.

 Article: "Hands-off dog training beats physical manipulation" by Sylvie Martin